 Are Phones Allowed in Temples?

 Phones are rarely allowed in temples.
-Most worshippers believe that it is disrespectful to have a phone inside the temple, and Buddhists actually believe that the mobile phones are harmful to the divine.
+Most worshippers believe that it is disrespectful to have a phone inside the temple, and Buddhists believe that mobile phones are harmful to the divine.
 They are annoying and distracting, and people use them to take photographs.

 If you try to bring your phone into a temple or take pictures where it isn’t allowed, you can have a problem.
 They might ask you to leave and they sometimes even guide you out of the temple.
 You should always respect the customs and traditions of the people who worship in the temple.